kreier/llama.cpp-jetson/README.md

 ![GitHub License](https://img.shields.io/github/license/kreier/llama.cpp-jetson)
 [![pages-build-deployment](https://github.com/kreier/llama.cpp-jetson/actions/workflows/pages/pages-build-deployment/badge.svg)](https://github.com/kreier/llama.cpp-jetson/actions/workflows/pages/pages-build-deployment)

 It is possible to compile a recent llama.cpp with `gcc 8.5` and `nvcc 10.2` (latest supported CUDA compiler from Nvidia for the 2019 Jetson Nano) that also supports the use of the GPU.
+To save hours of compile time you can use [this other repository](https://github.com/kreier/llama.cpp-jetson.nano) and directly install a compiled version.

 - [Prerequisites](#prerequisites)
 - [Procedure](#procedure) - 5 minutes, plus 85 minutes for the compilation in the last step